DerPhysikeR/WordleSolver/readme.md

 Now choose one of the guesses, and type it into wordle.
 Wordle then gives you a score for your guess (green = [H]it, yellow = [h]it, grey = [.]).
-Now type input the guess and the score your guess received into the solver.
+Now input the guess and the score of your guess into the solver.

 ```
 Calculate best guesses from given word list ...